cleviojr/huubot/README.md

 <ol>
   <li>Click "Clone or Download" then "Download .zip"</li>
   <li>Install nodejs</li>
-  <li>Go the the folder where you extracted the .zip file and open a bash/cmd/shell or anything you use there</li>
+  <li>Go the the folder where you extracted the .zip file and open your terminal there</li>
   <li>Run: npm install</li>
   <li>Run: node credentials.js</li>
   <li>Run: node huubot.js</li>